Grilled Steak with Rosemary Lemon Butter

 Instructions

-• Snap off or trim the tough woody ends of teh asparagus and place them into a grilling wok/pan.
+• Snap off or trim the tough woody ends of the asparagus and place them into a grilling wok/pan or onto a piece of foil.

-• Drizzle with olive oil, sprinkle with salt and pepper, then toss to coat.
+• Drizzle with olive oil, sprinkle with salt, pepper, and any other seasonings** you like, then toss to coat.

 So how was it?